mganjoo/alisha-and-milind-wedding/README.md

 This project has [Jest](https://jestjs.io/) configured for unit tests and [Cypress](https://www.cypress.io) for end-to-end tests.
 They also include visual regression tests set up using [Percy](https://percy.io).

+Cypress configuration variables:

+- `ENABLE_DEMO_TESTS`: Enable tests for demo pages when set to true.
+- `SEED_URL`: Variable to use for seeding data for tests.
+This corresponds to function `seedInvitations`.

 ### To run the entire test suite (unit + e2e) locally